chef/knife-ec-backup/README.md

 The following options are supported across all subcommands:

   * `--sql-host`:
-    The hostname of the Chef Server's postgresql server. (default: localhost)
+    The hostname of the Chef Infra Server's postgresql server. (default: localhost)

   * `--sql-port`:
-    The postgresql listening port on the Chef Server. (default: 5432)
+    The postgresql listening port on the Chef Infra Server. (default: 5432)

   * `--sql-db`:
-    The postgresql Chef Server database name. (default: opscode_chef) Specify 'automate-cs-oc-erchef' when using Automate Chef Server API
+    The postgresql Chef Infra Server database name. (default: opscode_chef) Specify 'automate-cs-oc-erchef' when using Automate Chef Infra Server API

   * `--sql-user`:
     The username of postgresql user with access to the opscode_chef